Search engine optimization, including link building is an increasingly difficult task.

 Inevitably, entrepreneurs possessed by this rampant desire end up disappointed, feeling that the strategy wasn’t worthwhile because it failed to meet their expectations.

-Setting realistic goals is the remedy for this problem, and there are three rules to do it effectively:
+Setting realistic SEO goals is the remedy for this problem, and there are three rules to do it effectively:

 Your goals need to be grounded in your means to achieve them.